South Eastern Freeway laws and penalties for heavy vehicles

 Trucks

-A truck is a motor vehicle with a Gross Vehicles Mass (GVM) of more than 4.5 tonnes, regardless of the body type of the vehicle (excluding tractors, trams and buses).
+A truck is a motor vehicle with a Gross Vehicle Mass (GVM) of more than 4.5 tonnes.
+This is regardless of the body type of the vehicle (excluding tractors, trams and buses).
+The GVM is recorded and relied on for registration purposes.

 Buses

-A bus is a motor vehicle that seats more than 12 adults including the driver.
+A bus is a motor vehicle that seats more than 12 adults, including the driver.

 - emergency service vehicles